-The intent of nrtPS is to set aside upstream transmission opportunities for non-real-time traffic flows (such as high bandwidth FTP).
-These flows receive some transmission opportunities during network congestion.
-The CMTS typically polls nrtPS SIDs on an (periodic or non-periodic) interval on the order of one second or less.
+The Non-Real-Time Polling Service (nrtPS) is designed to support non real-time service flows that require variable size data grants on a regular basis, such as high bandwidth FTP.
+The service offers unicast polls on a regular basis which assures that the flow receives request opportunities even during network congestion.
+3The CMTS typically polls nrtPS SIDs on an (periodic or non-periodic) interval on the order of one second or less.